arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 A script is available [here](https://github.com/arduino/arduino-modulino-mpy/blob/main/examples/change_address.py).

 To change the address:
-1. Connect the module to your board via I²C (ensure no other modules are in the chain)
+1. Connect the node to your board via I²C (ensure no other modules are in the chain)
 2. Run the script in a MicroPython environment
 3. Follow the on-screen instructions (REPL) to select the device and enter a new address
 4. The script will attempt to change the address and confirm success